rqelibari/pygonal/doc/source/transforms.rst

 use the pivot to rotate an object about its center, or rotate an object about another object.

-The last :class:`~planar.Affine` constructor allows the creation of shear transforms.
+The last :class:`~pygonal.Affine` constructor allows the creation of shear transforms.
 Shears can alter the angle of the X and Y axes relative to one another::

-	>>> from planar import Affine
+	>>> from pygonal import Affine
 	>>> shear = Affine.shear(30)
 	>>> print(shear)
 	| 1.00, 0.00, 0.00|